 If the correlation u1 + u2 + u3 = 0 is taken into consideration, the zero system of the inverter voltages can be calculated:

-Fig 2.1 shows how the control signals are generated with simple sine modulation.
+Fig 2.1 shows how the control signals are generated with simple sine-triangle modulation.
 A triangular-shaped voltage is compared with the desired sine voltage.
 If the sine voltage is greater than the delta voltage, a positive voltage is generated.
 The pulse width modulated inverter switches to a negative voltage if the sinusoidal voltage is less than the delta voltage.
-The frequency of the delta voltage is equivalent to the switching frequency at which the power semiconductors switch.
+The frequency of the triangular voltage is equivalent to the switching frequency at which the power semiconductors switch.